-Overnight nursing care is classified as clinical or personal, and active or inactive.

-- Overnight care is claimed for each night care was provided and can be claimed up to a maximum of 28 nights per claim period where clinically required. - Overnight nursing care should be claimed in the same 28-day claim period as other required services provided to the client. - The care type must remain consistent and not alternate between clinical and personal care unless there is a change to the client's care requirements.
-Where the care needs change, the client must be reassessed by an RN and the change in care requirements documented in the client's care plan. - The overnight care type must be determined by the assessed needs of the client and not based on the availability of staff.
-For example, if the assessed need is personal care, clinical care cannot be claimed regardless of the personnel that provides the care i.e. if an RN or EN provides personal care overnight, clinical care overnight cannot be claimed. - Where the overnight nursing care required cannot be provided under the Schedule of Fees, an Exceptional Case application should be submitted.
+- Overnight nursing care is classified as clinical or personal, and active or inactive. - Overnight care is claimed for each night care was provided and can be claimed up to a maximum of 28 nights per claim period where clinically required. - Overnight nursing care should be claimed in the same 28-day claim period as other required services provided to the client. - The care type must remain consistent and not alternate between clinical and personal care unless there is a change to the client's care requirements.
+Where the care needs change, the client must be reassessed by an RN and the change in care requirements documented in the client's care plan. - The overnight care type must be determined by the assessed needs of the client and not based on the availability of workers.
+For example, if the assessed need is personal care, clinical care cannot be claimed regardless of the personnel that provides the care i.e. if an RN or EN provides personal care overnight, clinical care overnight cannot be claimed. - Where the overnight nursing care required cannot be provided under the Schedule of Fees, an Exceptional Case application should be submitted. - Where a client is receiving services under Exceptional Case funding, overnight care cannot be claimed in addition to Exceptional Case funding, rather must be included in the Exceptional Case application if required.